ejgallego/coq-serapi/README.md

   Common Lisp objects for further manipulation.
 GrammaTech uses this library to synthesize modifications to software so that it satisfies an objective function, e.g., a suite of unit tests.
-  SerAPI support was added by Rebecca Swords.
+  SerAPI support was added to SEL by Rebecca Swords.
 - [CoqGym](https://github.com/princeton-vl/CoqGym) is a Coq-based learning environment for theorem proving.
   It uses SerAPI to interact with Coq and perform feature-extraction.
 Its author notes:

   > CoqGym relies heavily on SerAPI for serializing the internal structures of Coq.
   > I tried to use Coq's native printing functions when I started with this project,
   > but soon I found SerAPI could save a lot of the headaches with parsing Coq's output.
   > Thanks to SerAPI authors, this project wouldn't be possible (or at least in its current form) without SerAPI.

   See also the [paper](https://arxiv.org/abs/1905.09381) describing CoqGym.
 - [Proverbot9001](https://github.com/UCSD-PL/proverbot9001) is a proof search system based on machine learning techniques, and uses SerAPI to interface with Coq.